baej-ultra/baej-ultra/README.md

 <hr>

-⚡ A few of facts about me:
+⚡ A few facts about me:
 - Soon-to-be husband 😉
 - Passionate about learning new things 💡
 - Crossfit lover 🏋️‍♂️